david-zwicker/cv-mouse-burrows/documentation/statistics.md

     was increased the largest amount.
 In order to determine this time point, we do some smoothing and ignore the first minutes of burrowing.

-Additionally, we some general information about the experiment:
+Additionally, we record some general information about the experiment:
 * `base_folder`: The folder where all the data is stored
 * `video_width`: The width of the cropped video, which only contains the one antfarm.
 This value can be used to estimate the video resolution at which